All Episodes

 That's exactly right, Sean, and thank you so much for having me on.

-So they can only be valuable or get their gigs on the Washington at the Washington Post or on MSNBC and CNN, giving this false impression that they're conservatives and Republicans who oppose Donald Trump and they somehow represent a large swath of the Republican Party.
+So they can only be valuable or get their gigs on the Washington at the Washington Post or on MSN, BC, and CNN, giving this false impression that they're conservatives and Republicans who oppose Donald Trump and they somehow represent a large swath of the Republican Party.

-They act as useful idiots to the left, and it just helps fuel this nonstop uh campaign crusade against the president.
+And it just helps fuel this nonstop campaign crusade against the president.

 And in the meantime, here they are, as you point out, supporting Joe Biden and Kamala Harris.